Nino-Data-Audit/Spatial-Impact-Analysis-of-RA-11203-Rice-Tariffication-Law-on-Philippine-Farmgate-Prices/README.md

 🗺️ Diagnostic Visualization

+🗺️ Diagnostic Visualizations
+1. Parallel Trends Validation
+This plot confirms that before the 2019 intervention, the treatment and control provinces followed a similar price trajectory, satisfying the core assumption of DiD modeling.

+3. Spatial Connectivity (W-Matrix)
+This visualization illustrates the KNN-based spatial weights matrix used to control for geographic price contagion.

+4. Residual Map (Model Accuracy)
-The Spatial Residual Map (included in the output/ folder) confirms a well-specified model.
-The random distribution of residuals indicates that the spatial lag successfully captured localized shocks, leaving behind only the "pure" policy impact signal.
+The Spatial Residual Map confirms a well-specified model.
+The random distribution of residuals indicates that the spatial lag successfully captured localized shocks.